This post may contain affiliate links. See our disclosure policy.

 - Pour into a 9×13 baking dish.

-- Then a separate bowl, combine all topping ingredients except butter and walnuts.
+- Then a separate medium bowl, combine all topping ingredients except butter and walnuts.

 - Sprinkle half of the topping onto the cake and use a knife to swirl the cinnamon mixture into the cake batter.
 Pour the rest of the mixture evenly over the top.
 Bake for 45 minutes, or until a toothpick inserted in the middle of the cake comes out clean.